rymndhng/release-on-push-action/README.md

 > Stop using files for versioning.
 Use git tags instead!

-Github Action to create a release on push.
+Github Action to create a Github Release on pushes to master.

+## Features

+- Flexible version bumping scheme with a project default or overrides using Pull Request Labels
+- Creates Release Notes automatically (with a list of commits since the last release)

 ## Rationale